influxdata/ifql/docs/SPEC.md

 The object is then passed into the next function and added as a parent, constructing a directed acyclic graph of operations.
 The yield function then traverses the graph of operations and produces a query specification that can be executed.

-The following is a list of functions who's main purpose is to construct an operation.
+The following is a list of functions whose main purpose is to construct an operation.
 Details about their arguments and behavior can be found in the Operations section of this document.

 * count